 Payment of restitution can be a condition of probation, and you can be arrested for violating probation by failing to pay restitution.
 If you were to contest the revocation of probation, the prosecution would need to prove at a hearing to a judge that this was a willful non-payment and you had the...Read more »

 I work at this bank and my position as been threatened if I don't pay this loan, which I cannot afford.
 I can hardly look the president in the eye anymore.
 Up until my husband passed, I've been held in high esteem by the president and the board.
-The bank was poorly underwritten and had they asked...
+The bank was poorly underwritten and had...
 Read more »

 The attorney only asked for $5,000 in attorney's fees in court, and court ordered that I pay attorney's fees under C.R.S 13-17-102 when I have been prose and with harsh assumptions with no facts and disregard to my pleadings to include evidence.
-I am on disability from work and have no income and...
+I am on disability from work and have no...
 Read more »

 You need to consult with an attorney quickly.
 A court can order fees if frivolous or baseless motions are filed or things are done and it does not have to take your disability into account.
 That being said, there may be steps you can take to lessen the amount, challenge the ruling, etc. The...Read more »